kdoblosky/FretboardExplorer/README.md

 ## Future plans
 * Improve CSS / HTML to make it look better.
+* Addd responsive CSS to make it more usable on mobile.
 * Add additional stock tunings.
 * Add ability to define custom tuning.
 * Add additional chord types.